Skip to content

 The object

-On 25 August 1991, Linus Torvalds posted to the comp.os.minix newsgroup: "I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu)."
-That message, and the kernel he released weeks later, is the artifact.
+On 25 August 1991, a 21-year-old University of Helsinki student named Linus Torvalds posted to the comp.os.minix newsgroup: "I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu)."
+He was writing it for his new 386 PC, frustrated by the licensing limits of Andrew Tanenbaum's teaching system MINIX.
+That message, and the kernel he released weeks later (version 0.01, in mid-September 1991), is the artifact.
 Its understatement is now one of computing's great ironies.
+Torvalds had even meant to call the project Freax; it was Ari Lemmke, the administrator who hosted the first files on an FTP server, who named the directory linux.

 The missing piece